Ramana (actor)

 Ramana is an Indian actor and producer who has appeared in Tamil and Telugu films in leading and supporting roles.
 He is the son of Tamil actor Vijay Babu who is known for the role of Rajinikanth's younger brother in Padikkadavan.
 He is the wicket keeper for the team Chennai Rhinos in Celebrity Cricket League.
-He is credited as Srinath in Telugu films.
+He was credited as Srinath in Telugu films until 2010.